hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 Use linked lists if...
     * ...you iterate over *all* of your data
     * ...performance is not important
-    * ...you're storing a small number of items
+    * ...you're adding/removing a small number of items

 Use queues if...
 	* ...your code follows a producer/consumer pattern